 Besides, holdout creditors are being paid in full.
 Does this not generate "perverse" incentives, by encouraging the adoption of the holdout strategy in future debt restructurings?
-However, whereas the Argentine debt restructuring was not considered entirely satisfactory by the IMF77, despite some formal compliments, Uruguay's debt exchange was hailed as a model of the "market-friendly" approach to crisis resolution and as an example of the inclusion of innovative "aggregation" clauses in bond contracts.
+However, whereas the Argentine debt restructuring was not considered entirely satisfactory by the IMF, despite some formal compliments, Uruguay's debt exchange was hailed as a model of the "market-friendly" approach to crisis resolution and as an example of the inclusion of innovative "aggregation" clauses in bond contracts.

 There is something odd here, probably due to the confusing terminology being used.
 It may be argued that, while Uruguay's exchange offer was indeed "friendly" with investors it was not an example of a market outcome.
 It was not based on what the market can deliver when operating without public intervention.
 Conversely, Argentina's exchange offer was harsh but it was much closer to have been a "pure" market outcome.
-This is the result of a fundamental problem: given the lack of an international bankruptcy court78, market friendly debt restructurings require a high degree of intervention or even, in some cases, coercion.
-They will never be a "natural" result of the interaction of debtor and creditors79.
+This is the result of a fundamental problem: given the lack of an international bankruptcy court, market friendly debt restructurings require a high degree of intervention or even, in some cases, coercion.
+They will never be a "natural" result of the interaction of debtor and creditors.

 This puts the IMF in an impossible position.
 On the one hand, it is supposed to strictly control the use of its resources, avoid large rescue packages and focus on PSI.
-On the other hand, it promotes marked-friendly debt restructurings which are impossible to achieve without it becoming (very) involved, even more so because they imply very little PSI, so the sovereign's debt sustainability is far from being assured, implying that IMF resources have to be committeed for a very long period.
+On the other hand, it promotes marked-friendly debt restructurings which are impossible to achieve without it becoming (very) involved, even more so because they imply very little PSI, so the sovereign's debt sustainability is far from being assured, implying that IMF resources have to be committed for a very long period.
 This square is impossible to circle.

 Of course, the cases of Argentina and Uruguay have a fundamental difference in the initial conditions: Argentina had defaulted whereas Uruguay was trying to avoid default.
-Debt restructurings cannot be too coercive before default and they should not be too n may be too sensible to the specific discount rate chosen.
-Ultimately, debtors do not pay the present value of the debt (unless they can purchase it on the secondary market).
-They pay the full nominal value as debts come due.
+Debt restructurings cannot be too coercive before default and they should not be too market friendly after a default.
+What could be a constructive role for the IMF in these two different contexts?